wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: A product is displayed as "sold out" when its variations' stock control options are turned off.
 * Fix: Additional Checkout Form Fields Not Showing with Variation.
 Props jRayx.
 * Fix: Australia Post shipping quote caching by reducing the transient key length from 51 to 41 characters.
+* Fix: AJAX error when changing country with a coupon applied.
 * Fix: Breadcrumbs not showing for empty product categories.
 * Fix: Discounts / coupons not passing to Paypal Standard.
 * Fix: Error with merging image metadata in Media popup.
 Props Ben Huson.